tamagui/tamagui/next.md

 - refactor getSplitStyles to share getSubStyle / logic with main style logic

 ---

-- RadioGroup needs a press stlye color for the indicator

 - site polish:
   - make the text selection match the theme